SnehaVarshney11/MongoDB/README.md

 1) deleteOne() :- delete single record.
 2) deleteMany() :- delete multiple records.
 3) remove() :- It removes all the records within query or without query.

+# Aggregation
+* It is an operation used to process the data that returns the computed results.
+* It is basically group of data from multiple documents and operates in many ways on those grouped data in order to return one combined result.
+* In sql, count(*) and with group by is an equivalent of MongoDB aggregation.
+* Aggregate function groups the records in a collection, and can be used to provide sum, avg, max, min etc out of the grouped selected.